gisma-courses/gc/01_course_landing.md

 <h1>About gisma courses</h1>
 </header>
 <p>
-The courses are all regular courses in the Bachelor's and Master's programmes in Geography at the University of Marburg.
-These courses are offered by the Geoinformation Science Lab Marburg (gisma), which provides access to various teaching and research contents of the working group Spatial Science Resources at the <a href="https://www.uni-marburg.de/en/fb19"> Department of Geography </a>,<a href="https://www.uni-marburg.de/en"> Marburg University  </a>.
+The courses are regular courses in the Bachelor's and Master's programmes in Geography at the University of Marburg.
+They are offered by the Geoinformation Science Lab Marburg (gisma), which provides access to various teaching and research content from the Spatial Science Resources working group at the <a href="https://www.uni-marburg.de/en/fb19">Department of Geography</a>, <a href="https://www.uni-marburg.de/en">Marburg University</a>.

 The course content is developed and hosted on <i class="fa fa-github"></i> <a href="https://github.com/gisma-courses/">GitHub</a>.

 The responsibility for the content rests with the instructors.
-Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.
+Statements, opinions and/or conclusions are those of the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.
 </p>
 </div>
 </section>